RaspberryPiFoundation/scratch-curriculum/en-GB/Archived Projects/Fruit Machine/Fruit Machine.md

 ## Activity Checklist { .check }

 + Click the `Scripts` tab.
-+ Click `Events` and drag a `when flag clicked` { .blockyellow } into the scripts area.
++ Click `Events` and drag a `when FLAG clicked` { .blockyellow } into the scripts area.
 This will be triggered when we click the green flag.
 + Click the **Control** tab and add a `forever` { .blockyellow } and attach it so it snaps to the bottom.
 + **Click the green flag** in the top right.
 Notice that a yellow outline is around our script.
 It’s running because we clicked the green flag, which triggers this.
 + Now click `Looks` and drag in a `next costume` { .blockpurple }